-Jane Close Conoley, Ph.D. was selected by the CSU Board of Trustees in January 2014 as the newest president of California State University, Long Beach and officially took office on July 15.
-Conoley is the first woman to be appointed president of CSULB and the seventh president overall in the 65-year history of the campus.
+Jane Close Conoley was appointed president of CSU Long Beach in January 2014.
+Conoley is the first woman to be appointed permanent president of CSULB and the seventh president overall in the history of the campus.

 Immediately prior to coming to CSULB, Conoley served as dean of the Gevirtz Graduate School of Education at the University of California, Santa Barbara (UCSB).
 She also served from November 2012 to August 2013 as the interim Chancellor of UC Riverside.